alester24/CYOA/README.md

 ### ← script.js

-This is where we will add the JavaScript, p5.js, and p5.play code for our game.
+This is where I will add the JavaScript, p5.js, and p5.play code for my game.

 ### ← index.html

 The HTML file contains HTML code that sets up a webpage for our game.
-We also add libraries in this file using HTML tags.
+I also added libraries in this file using HTML tags.

 ### ← README.md

 That's this file.
-This is the place to tell people more about what your game does and how you built it.
+This is the place to tell people more about what my game does and how I built it.

-### ← style.css

-The CSS file adds styling rules to your content like changing colors and fonts.
-We will not use this file for our game and instead update the style of our game in the script.js file.